JasonFast23/BruinLM/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-# BruinLM Sequence Diagram

-## Behavioral View - RAG-Powered AI Chat Interaction Flow
+## BruinLM Sequence Diagram - Behavioral View

-## Alternative Flow: Streaming Response

 For real-time character-by-character streaming (using Server-Sent Events):